quchen/voron/buildlog.md

 ![](pictures/2022-10-31_14_thanks-wago.jpg)

-For the DC circuit, it looks like the cable to connect both V- of the PSU’s is missing.
+For the DC circuit, it looks like the cable to connect both V- of the PSUs is missing.
 I’ll have to remember adding this later!

 The cable routing is a mess, I’m not sure the cable ducts would be an